LEGAL NOTICE & WEBSITE CHARTER

 The website as a whole, as well as each of the elements that compose it taken independently, in particular specific programs and developments, its structure and the contents including data, text, fixed or animated images, logotypes, sounds, graphics, photographs and files, are the exclusive property of the website publisher or third parties who have granted them a licence.

-Any representation or reproduction, in whole or in part, of the website or any of its components without the express consent of the website publisher is prohibited and would constitute an infringement sanctioned under the Intellectual Property Code.
+Any representation or reproduction, in whole or in part, of the website or any of its components without the express consent of the website publisher is prohibited and would constitute an infringement sanctioned by the French Intellectual Property Code.
 In any event, any representation or reproduction authorised by the website publisher of all or part of the website or its components must bear the mention “Copyright [current year] AGIL’IT – all rights reserved”.

 6. Personal data

-This section also specifies the rights that the user (and more generally of any contact of the website publisher) holds with regard to her/his personal data in application of the applicable legal and regulatory provisions.
+This section also specifies the rights that the user (and more generally of any contact of the website publisher) holds with regard to their personal data in application of the applicable legal and regulatory provisions.

 6.1 Purposes of the personal data processing, basis and retention periods

-The website publisher, in its capacity as the data controller, implements personal data processing for the following main purposes :
+The website publisher, in its capacity as data controller, implements personal data processing for the following main purposes :

-1/ management and monitoring of its relations, including commercial relations, with its clients, prospects and more generally contacts (including users).
+1/ The management and monitoring of its relations, including commercial relations, with its clients, prospects and more generally contacts (including users).
 This purpose notably includes:

-2/ management and monitoring of its relations, including commercial relations, with its suppliers, service providers and partners (management of suppliers, service providers and partners and/or relations with the latter, notably including the selection of suppliers, service providers and partners, the management and monitoring of the fulfilment of contracts, orders/services entrusted to it, deliveries, invoices, payments and transactions, and the associated accounting operations, the management and monitoring of supplier, service provider and partner accounts, and the management and monitoring of the relationship with suppliers, service providers and partners in the broadest sense, and of any complaints or disputes).
+2/ The management and monitoring of its relations, including commercial relations, with its suppliers, service providers and partners (management of suppliers, service providers and partners and/or relations with the latter, notably including the selection of suppliers, service providers and partners, the management and monitoring of the performance of contracts, orders/services entrusted to it, deliveries, invoices, payments and transactions, the management and monitoring of supplier, service provider and partner accounts, and the management and monitoring of the relationship with suppliers, service providers and partners in the broadest sense, and of any complaints).

 Personal data retention period : retention in an active database for the duration of the relationship, then retention in the form of archives for six years.

-3/ performance, management and monitoring of general and analytical accounting operations, notably including the accounting operations related to its clients, suppliers, service providers and partners (incoming / outgoing invoicing, management and monitoring of expenses ,…), maintenance of general and analytical accounting, representation and follow-up of fluctuations of the website publisher’s assets and the statement of its financial situation.
+3/ The performance, management and monitoring of general and analytical accounting operations, notably including the accounting operations related to its clients, suppliers, service providers and partners (incoming / outgoing invoicing, management and monitoring of expenses ,…), maintenance of general and analytical accounting, representation and follow-up of fluctuations of the website publisher’s assets and the statement of its financial situation.

-Legal basis for the processing : such processing is based on (i) compliance with legal and regulatory obligations imposed on the website publisher (accounting and tax obligations, fight against money laundering and terrorist financing, etc.) and, failing that, (ii) on the legitimate interests pursued by the website publisher (e.g. reports and analyses of the bookkeeping and of accounting operations, management and monitoring of contracts concluded with its clients / suppliers, service providers and partners / etc.).
+Legal basis for the processing : such processing is based on (i) compliance with legal and regulatory obligations imposed on the website publisher (accounting and tax obligations, fight against money laundering and terrorist financing, etc.) and, failing that, (ii) on the legitimate interests pursued by the website publisher (e.g. reports and analyses of accounting operations, management and monitoring of contracts concluded with its clients / suppliers, service providers and partners / etc.).

 Personal data retention period : retention in an active database for a maximum of three years after the end of the relationship and then retention in the form of archives for a period of ten years.

-5/ performance of communication and marketing operations by e-mail (notably segmentation, targeting, prospecting, newsletters) subject to consent (cf. hypotheses other than those indicated in the previous paragraph).
+5/ The performance of communication and marketing operations by e-mail (notably segmentation, targeting, prospecting, newsletters) subject to consent (cf. hypotheses other than those indicated in the previous paragraph).

-6/ management and monitoring of events proposed by the website publisher or during which one or more members of the website publisher may be called upon to intervene (organisation of interventions, management, processing and follow-up of registrations, responses to information requests, external communication concerning the said events, etc.).
+6/ The management and monitoring of events proposed by the website publisher or during which one or more members of the website publisher may be called upon to intervene (organisation of interventions, management, processing and follow-up of registrations, responses to information requests, external communication concerning the said events, etc.).
 In this respect, it is further specified that in the context of external communication operations relating to the said events, the identity and functions of the participants may be published by the website publisher on the website or on its pages on social networks.

 Legal basis for the processing : such processing is implemented on the basis of the website publisher’s legitimate interests to ensure the organisation, management and monitoring of events or the performance of communication operations relating to the events that it proposes or that include the participation of one or more of its members.

-Legal basis of the processing: such processing is necessary for the pursuit of the legitimate interests of the company for the purpose of searching for and recruiting new employees, it being specified that the retention of applications in the CV database will however be subject to the prior consent of the data subject.
+Legal basis of the processing: such processing is necessary for the pursuit of the legitimate interests of the website publisher for the purpose of searching for and recruiting new employees, it being specified that the retention of applications in the CV database will however be subject to the prior consent of the data subject.

-Personal data retention period: retention in the active database for the duration of the recruitment operations concerned, then for a maximum of two years in the CV database if the consent of the person concerned has been obtained for this purpose, then retention in the form of archives for six years.
+When the candidate has not been selected: retention in an active database for the duration of the recruitment procedure and up to three months after the recruitment process has been completed, then storage in a CV database for a maximum of two years from the last contact with the data subject if the consent of the data subject has been obtained for this purpose, then retention in the form of an archive for six years.

 Main data controller: